 As

-, we here at Hartman Simons are thrilled to announce the
+we announced recently, we here at Hartman Simons are thrilled to announce the

 hiring of two new attorneys: Laura Kurlander and Leslie Brooking.
 For today’s